 Sub-section (3) of Section 54 of the CGST Act provides that refund of any unutilized ITC may be claimed where the credit has accumulated on account of rate of tax on inputs being higher than the rate of tax on output supplies (other than nil rated or fully exempt supplies).
-Further, Section 2(59) of the CGST Act defines inputs as any goods other than capital goods used or intended to be used by a supplier in the course of furtherance of business.
+Further, Sub-section (59) of Section 2 of the CGST Act defines inputs as any goods other than capital goods used or intended to be used by a supplier in the course of furtherance of business.
 Thus, inputs do not include services or capital goods.
 Therefore, the intent of the law is not to allow refund of tax paid on input services or capital goods as part of refund of unutilized ITC.

-Further, the CBIC clarified that both the law and the related rules clearly prevent the refund of tax paid on input services and capital goods as part of refund of ITC accumulated on account of inverted tax structure.
+Further, it is clarified by the CBIC that both the law and the related rules clearly prevent the refund of tax paid on input services and capital goods as part of refund of ITC accumulated on account of inverted tax structure.

-CBIC vide CIR 135/05/2020 inter alia clarified that refund of accumulated ITC under Section 54(3)(ii) of the CGST Act would not be applicable in cases where the input and the output supplies are the same.
+CBIC vide Circular no. 135/05/2020 - GST 31.03.2020 has inter alia clarified that refund of accumulated ITC under Section 54(3)(ii) of the CGST Act would not be applicable in cases where the input and the output supplies are the same.
 The relevant extract from the Circular is as under: